NickWentworth/portfolio/src/posts/chess/4-search.md

 # Alpha-Beta Search

-## Depth-First Search
+## Minimax

-Before we get into alpha-beta, we must first understand depth-first search, or DFS, which is a general searching algorithm.
+Before we get into alpha-beta, we must first understand the Minimax algorithm, which makes decisions based on the best move for the opponent.

 In the context of our chess engine, it starts at the position we are in, and searches through every possible move up to a certain `depth`.
 After reaching the max depth, the strength of the position is estimated using `evaluate()`.
 As we go, we store the best move found and return that best move after searching through all options.